-The SEM dual major is closely aligned with the university's mission of providing "innovative and rigorous degree programs" in technically-related fields "with an emphasis on application of theory to practice."
+The SEM dual major and MS Eng SEM specialty is closely aligned with the university's mission of providing "innovative and rigorous degree programs" in technically-related fields "with an emphasis on application of theory to practice."
 It also supports the mission of the college of ETM to "educate leaders in the fields of engineering, technology, and management."